 Fatal shooting mars Venezuela election campaign

-Riera said the people in the caravan had simply wanted to make a swing through the area and had tried to tell the Chavez supporters "we didn't want any sort of problems."
+People in the caravan had simply wanted to make a swing through the area and had tried to tell the Chavez supporters "we didn't want any sort of problems," said opposition politician Rafael Riera, who also witnessed the shooting.
+Some people had gotten out of a truck nearby and fired shots, Riera said.